-These long-term supplies are complemented by short- or mediumterm purchases from long-term suppliers or other players, in order to more finely adjust resources and develop sales while taking advantage of various market opportunities.
+These long-term supplies are complemented by short- or medium-term purchases from long-term suppliers or other players, in order to more finely adjust resources and develop sales while taking advantage of various market opportunities.

 In particular, short-term activities help lighten or round out the supply portfolio.
-Through Gaselys, the Supply BU is active in the spot markets (especially, for gas, the National Balancing Point in the United Kingdom, the Zeebrugge Hub in Belgium and the Title Transfer Facility ("TTF") in the Netherlands, and the Points d'Echange Gaz in France) and executes arbitrage operations by intervening in purchases and sale operations of derivative products linked to energy.
+Through Gaselys, the Supply BU is active in the spot markets (especially, for gas, the National Balancing Point in the United Kingdom, the Zeebrugge Hub in Belgium and the Title Transfer Facility ("TTF") in the Netherlands, and the Points d'Echange Gaz in France) and executes arbitrage operations by intervening in purchases and sales in the short-term markets, and by executing purchase and sale operations of derivative products linked to energy.

 The Supply BU's significant presence in short-term markets also makes it easier to manage the unexpected aspects of delivery on long-term supply chains.
 The Supply BU, in cooperation with Gaselys, helps develop liquidity in the French natural gas market by playing an active role in developing trade on Powernext.
-6.1 MAIN ACTIVITIES